jadzeidan/user-guides/_includes/shared/setup.md

 - You can at any point check that you still have a valid backup.
 To do so follow [this guide]({% link bitbox02/basics/managing-backups.md %}#verifying-a-backup.md)

 {% elsif include.product == "BitBox01" %}

+## Insert microSD card & plug in your {{include.product}}
+Before you plug in your {{include.product}}, please **insert the microSD card** which will be needed to create a backup of your wallet in a later step.

+{% if include.product == "BitBox02" %}
+When done, please plug the {{include.product}} into your computer.
+Optional: If needed, use the included USB-C to USB-A adapter and/or USB-C extension cable.
+{% elsif include.product == "BitBox01" %}
+When done, please plug the {{include.product}} into your computer.
+{% endif %}

+## Follow the in-app setup wizard

+Once the {{include.product}} is plugged in, the setup-wizard will automatically start and guide you through the process of setting up your {{include.product}}.

 ### Step 1: Create new wallet or restore an existing wallet
 {: .no_toc }
 Now you are asked to choose if you want to create a new wallet or restores an existing wallet.